CloudLabsAI-Azure/Admin-in-a-day/02Monitor.md

 ### Task 1: Explore the Power Automate analytics

-1. Navigate to Power Platform admin center
+1. Navigate to Power Platform admin center.
-2. Expand Analytics.
+2. Expand **Analytics**.
-3. Select Power Automate.
-Select change filters and change to the Power Platform COE environment
+3. Select **Power Automate**.
+Select change filters and change to the Power Platform COE environment.

     ![](images/L02-1.png)

-4. Review the visuals in the Runs tab and then select the Usage tab
+4. Review the visuals in the **Runs** tab and then select the **Usage** tab.

     ![](images/L02-2.png)

-5. Review the visuals in the Usage tab.
+5. Review the visuals in the **Usage** tab.
 6. Review the visuals in the rest of the tabs.
-7. In the upper right corner change Environment level analytics to Tenant level analytics
+7. In the upper right corner change Environment level analytics to Tenant level analytics.

      ![](images/L02-3.png)

 8. Now you are looking at data for all environments you have access to.
 9. Review the Usage data and then switch to Maker Activity and Inventory and review the data available.
-Notice you can still filter on more specific criteria
+Notice you can still filter on more specific criteria.

      ![](images/L02-4.png)

 ### Task 2: Explore the Power Apps analytics

-1. Navigate to Power Platform admin center
+1. Navigate to **Power Platform admin center**.
-2. Expand Power Apps.
+2. Expand **Power Apps**.
 3. Review the visuals in all tabs.

     ![](images/L02-5.png)

-4. In the upper right corner change Environment level analytics to Tenant level analytics
+4. In the upper right corner change Environment level analytics to Tenant level analytics.

     ![](images/L02-6.png)